Absinthe Tasting Guide

-Our criteria are based solidly on the known characteristics of properly made absinthe in the mid to late 19th century.
-These characteristics have been documented through modern chemical and organoleptic analysis, i.e. gas chromatograph/mass spectrometry and tasting of many surviving examples.
+These criteria are based solidly on the known characteristics of properly made absinthe in the mid to late 19th century.
+These characteristics have been documented through modern scientific and organoleptic analysis, i.e. gas chromatograph/mass spectrometry and the tasting of many surviving examples.

-Our reasoning is that when someone is drawn to absinthe, they are usually seeking the genuine and complete Belle Époque experience, that of Van Gogh, Baudelaire, Rimbaud, Verlaine, Satie and Toulouse-Lautrec: the full flavors and characteristics of the most mysterious and romantic drink in history.
-What did the patrons of the Moulin Rouge and the Cabaret du Chat Noir smell, taste, and feel when they drank absinthe?
+Our reasoning is that when someone approaches absinthe, they are usually expecting the genuine and complete item of the Belle Époque, that imbibed by Van Gogh, Baudelaire, Rimbaud, Verlaine, Satie and Toulouse-Lautrec, with the full flavors and characteristics of the most mysterious drink in history.
+What did the patrons of the Moulin Rouge and the Cabaret du Chat Noir smell, taste, and see when they drank absinthe?
 This is the standard against which we judge modern absinthes.

-Log on to enter your review, or for personal or group tasting use, download the Wormwood Society Absinthe Evaluation Sheet here:
+Log on to enter your review, and for record keeping for personal or group tasting use, you may download the Wormwood Society Absinthe Evaluation Sheet here:

 How the Wormwood Society Absinthe Evaluation System Works

-The structure of the system is based initially on the University of California at Davis 20-Point Scale System Organoleptic Evaluation Scoring Guide for Wine, and adapted for use with absinthe.
+The structure of the system was based initially on the University of California at Davis 20-Point Scale System Organoleptic Evaluation Scoring Guide for Wine, and adapted for use with absinthe.

 This guide is designed so that even someone who is relatively new to absinthe can create a useful rating and record.
 If you study the criteria and standards in this guide and use them in your review and scoring, you will soon be able to compile a useful historic record of your experiences.
 This system was designed for use with the form above and has been adapted for online use so that a cumulative average of scores submitted from many consumers can help advise others as to the most popular and well-made absinthes.